firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-46/2017-08-22-three-laws.md

 ---
 layout: story
+category: short story
+issue: 46, August 2017
+issue-cover: issue-46-cover.png
+issue-buy-link:
 title: Three Laws
+subtitle:
-author: Andrea Phillips
+author: andrea-phillips
+author-2:
+author-3:
-editor: Brian J. White
+editor: brian-j-white
+illustrator: daniel-stolle
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2017-08-22 01:00:01 -0500
-category: short story
 permalink: three-laws
-published: true
+audiourl:
 teaser: “Doctor Susan Hobbes, the lead investigator for the Emergent Robotic Behaviors Division of American Robotics Corp., was deeply and profoundly annoyed.”
 art: three-laws.jpg
-caption: A woman sits at a couch, back to the viewer. in front of her, a body lies prone.
+artcaption: A woman sits at a couch, back to the viewer. in front of her, a body lies prone.
 There's a puddle of blood on the floor.
-artist: Daniel Stolle
+translated:
+language:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
+published: true
 ---

 > *A robot may not harm its owner or, through inaction, allow its owner to be harmed.*